74th Grey Cup: Trivia

 The only other time the Edmonton Eskimos and the Hamilton Tiger-Cats had met in the Grey Cup was the 68th Grey Cup in 1980, which was also lopsided, with Edmonton winning 48 to 10.

 Paul Osbaldiston's (the Grey Cup Most Valuable Canadian) six field goals tied Montreal Alouettes' Don Sweet's record, set in 1977.

 It was Hamilton's first Grey Cup title since 1972, and their first win over the Eskimos since 1977.
 The Ticats entered the game as 12-point underdogs.

 Grover Covington finished the game with three sacks.
 Ben Zambiasi recovered two fumbles, had one quarterback sack and six tackles.
 Both have since been inducted into the Canadian Football Hall of Fame.

 It was Al Bruno's second Grey Cup triumph, and his first (and only title) as a head coach.
 Bruno won one as a player with the 1952 Toronto Argonauts.

-This was the only professional sports championship of any sort won by the Tiger-Cats' then-owner Harold Ballard, who is better remembered for his controversial (and, at least so far as on-ice results are concerned, largely unsuccessful) ownership of the Toronto Maple Leafs.
+This was the only professional sports championship of any sort won by a team under the sole ownership of Harold Ballard, who is better remembered for his controversial (and, at least so far as on-ice results are concerned, largely unsuccessful) ownership of the Toronto Maple Leafs.
+However, Ballard was part owner of the Leafs when they won their four most recent Stanley Cups in the 1960s.
+He is one of seven individuals with their names engraved on both the Grey Cup and the Stanley Cup.

 This was the last Grey Cup to use the dual CBC/CTV commentator sets (with one network's crew calling one half, and the other's calling the other half), a practice that dated back to 1971.
 CTV ceased airing CFL games after this game and season (the CTV network ended a 24-year association with the league); in CTV's place came the Canadian Football Network, a syndication service run by the CFL itself, which operated from 1987–90 and aired the Grey Cup, but with their own commentator sets calling the games in their entirety separately from the CBC.
+CTV began airing Sunday afternoon NFL games in 1987, and would return to the Grey Cup in 2024.

 On the blocked punt, Jim Rockford ripped the seat of his pants rolling into the end zone to score.
 He left the field and went to the locker room to change.